 In 1988, California Campus Compact became one of the first two state Campus Compact offices formed (Pennsylvania was the other) to provide member campuses with local, state and regional support.
 Charles Young, who was then Chancellor of the University of California, Los Angeles, and Donald Kennedy, who was then president of Stanford University, led the group that founded California Campus Compact.
 California Campus Compact has grown from 17 member campuses at its inception to 40 campuses today.

 CACC is currently hosted by California State University, East Bay.
 CACC was previously hosted at the University of California, Los Angeles, San Francisco State University, and Sofia University.

 “At California State University, East Bay, we take pride in our commitment to serve students first, by expanding access and enhancing each student’s educational experience and prospects for success as a graduate and life-long learner.
 That is why we are proud to not only be a member of the California Campus Compact (CACC), but to also host the organization on our campus.
 The university hosting CACC creates a synergy between Cal State East Bay’s commitment to enrich student engagement and learning with CACC’s rich history of leadership in supporting state, regional and national civic engagement in higher education.”

-Leroy M. Morishita, President
+Leroy M. Morishita, Former President

 California State University, East Bay